awsdocs/aws-support-user-guide/doc_source/Welcome.md

 # About the AWS Support API<a name="Welcome"></a>

-The AWS Support API provides access to some of the features of the [AWS Service Catalog](https://console.aws.amazon.com/support/home#/)\.
-AWS provides this access for [AWS Support](https://aws.amazon.com/premiumsupport/) customers who have a Business or Enterprise support plan\.
+The AWS Support API provides access to some of the features in the [AWS Support Center](https://console.aws.amazon.com/support)\.

-The service currently provides two different groups of operations:
+The API provides two different groups of operations:
-+ [Support case management](#casemanagement) operations to manage the entire life cycle of your AWS support cases, from creating a case to resolving it\.
++ [Support case management](#casemanagement) operations to manage the entire life cycle of your AWS support cases, from creating a case to resolving it
-+ [Trusted Advisor](#trustedadvisorsection) operations to access the checks provided by [AWS Trusted Advisor](https://aws.amazon.com/premiumsupport/trustedadvisor/)\.
++ [Trusted Advisor](#trustedadvisorsection) operations to access [AWS Trusted Advisor](trusted-advisor.md) checks

+**Note**
+You must have a Business or Enterprise Support plan to use the AWS Support API\.
+For more information, see [AWS Support](http://aws.amazon.com/premiumsupport)\.

-For information about the operations and data types provided by AWS Support, see the [AWS Support API Reference](https://docs.aws.amazon.com/awssupport/latest/APIReference/)\.
+For more information about the operations and data types provided by AWS Support, see the [AWS Support API Reference](https://docs.aws.amazon.com/awssupport/latest/APIReference/)\.

 **Topics**
 + [Support case management](#casemanagement)